SangioAI/Lapse/README.md

-# Lapse Game
 *Lapse game.
 Make the right choice for your country!*

-This game a competitive and graphically advanced version of [Lapse Game](https://lapse.fandom.com/wiki/Lapse_(Game)) originally developed to entertain kids in summer camps🌞.
+This game is a competitive and graphically advanced version of [Lapse Game](https://lapse.fandom.com/wiki/Lapse_(Game)) originally developed to entertain groups of kids in summer camps🌞.

 The main goal is to survive as long as possible, choosing the best option to let your country thrive on the 4 levels:
 - Envirorment 🌱
-- People 👫
+- Population 👫
 - Army ⚔️
 - Money 💰